chriszielinski/Thesi/README.md

 ### Looking for...

+- A guide/template to build your own Swift MacDown plug-in?
+Check out <a href="https://github.com/chriszielinski/MacDown-Swift-Plug-In" target="_blank">MacDown-Swift-Plug-In</a>.
 - A Floating Action Button for macOS?
-Check out [Fab.](https://github.com/chriszielinski/Fab) 🛍️.
+Check out <a href="https://github.com/chriszielinski/Fab" target="_blank">Fab.</a> 🛍️.
 - An Expanding Bubble Text Field for macOS?
-Check out [BubbleTextField](https://github.com/chriszielinski/BubbleTextField) 💬.
+Check out <a href="https://github.com/chriszielinski/BubbleTextField" target="_blank">BubbleTextField</a> 💬.
 - An integrated spotlight-based onboarding and help library for macOS?
-Check out [Enlighten](https://github.com/chriszielinski/Enlighten) 💡.
+Check out <a href="https://github.com/chriszielinski/Enlighten" target="_blank">Enlighten</a> 💡.

 Features
 ========

 * Add callouts to your Markdown with a tag.
+* Make Markdown links open in new tabs.
 * Easily specify dimensions and center alignment of images.
 * Supports MacDown undo/redo.
 * GitHub-Flavored Markdown friendly.